 Official Exchange Rate

-The most commonly agreed-upon measure is the official exchange rate.
+The IMF uses the most commonly agreed-upon measure, the official exchange rate.
 The country's government or central bank sets this rate.
 It tells you how much the bank will give you in exchange for one unit of your country's currency.

 An official exchange rate must be a fixed exchange rate.
-That means the values doesn't change according to the market's whim.
+The values doesn't change according to the market's whim.
 Most central banks fix their currency's rate to either the U.S. dollar or the currencies of its primary trading partners.